 Quiroz-Livanis has also worked with Massachusetts public higher education institutions to develop a three-pronged approach to transforming developmental education.
 These efforts seek to increase the number of students completing college-level English and mathematics courses by using multiple measures to assess student readiness, increasing access to corequisite courses, and building multiple mathematics pathways to ensure students complete the mathematics course appropriate for their major.

 Most recently, Quiroz-Livanis started working with the commissioner of higher education under the direction of the Board of Higher Education to develop a 10-year system-wide strategic plan focused on racial equity.

-Shanna Smith Jaggars is the assistant vice provost of research and program assessment for The Ohio State University’s Office of Student Academic Success, where her research focuses on university programs, services, and policies that aim to improve student success.
+Shanna Smith Jaggars is the Director of the Student Success Research Lab at The Ohio State University, where her research focuses on university programs, services, and policies that aim to improve student success.
 Previously, Jaggars was the assistant director of the Community College Research Center, Teachers College, Columbia University.
 Jaggars has published extensively on student success topics in journals such as The Journal of Higher Education, Economics of Education Review, Educational Evaluation and Policy Analysis, Journal of Research on Educational Effectiveness, Community College Review, Computers & Education, and American Journal of Distance Education.
 She has also contributed chapters to Higher Education: Handbook of Theory and Research and the Handbook of Distance Education.
 Jaggars currently serves as an associate editor for the journal Online Learning.
 She co-authored the 2015 book Redesigning America’s Community Colleges: A Clearer Path to Student Success, which distills a wealth of research evidence into a playbook for college redesign.